sungyeonu/animal-crossing-scraper/README.md

 # animal-crossing-scraper
-Webscraper to extract data of fish and bugs of the game Animal Crossing - New Horizons and parse it to JSON
+Python webscraper to extract data of the game Animal Crossing - New Horizons.
+Data

 ## Project Set Up
 1. In the animal-crossing-scraper root directory, clone the project using